 Program volunteers receive cold, non-perishable meals to deliver 2 meals per day, per person.
 For example, on Monday, the distribution center personnel provides 4 meals per person to cover 2 meals for Monday and 2 meals for Tuesday.
 Individual volunteers and volunteer teams will receive the amount of meals based on the estimated number of people they will potentially reach in one day.

-If you would like to participate in this program by distributing meals to unsheltered homeless San Diegans, please email Drew Moser at firstname.lastname@example.org.
+If you would like to volunteer or if your organization is interested in becoming a beneficiary, please email Drew Moser at firstname.lastname@example.org.

 Requirements to participate: